 Chambers & Partners has described Mr. Sprayregen as a “great clients’ lawyer, admired for his ‘unflustered ways.’”
 Chambers said that clients it spoke to noted that he is “probably the best restructuring lawyer in the world.”
 In March 2010, Mr. Sprayregen was selected by The National Law Journal as one of “The Decade’s Most Influential Lawyers.”
 In 2013, Mr. Sprayregen was named “Global Insolvency & Restructuring Lawyer of the Year” by Who’s Who Legal Awards, receiving more votes from clients and peers than any other individual worldwide.
 In October 2013, Mr. Sprayregen was inducted into the TMA Turnaround, Restructuring, and Distressed Investing Industry Hall of Fame.
 The American Lawyer also profiled Mr. Sprayregen’s distinguished career in several articles including “Dealmakers of the Year, Building the Brand,” and “45 Under Forty-Five: The Rising Stars of the Private Bar.”
 Mr. Sprayregen was also profiled in the articles, “Credit Control,” by The Lawyer, “Willing to Run Through a Brick Wall,” by The Daily Deal, “Lawyer ‘Spray’ Tops Bankruptcy Fray,” by Crain’s Chicago Business and “A 24-Hour Kind of Player,” by the Chicago Sun-Times.

-In 2013, Chambers described Mr. Sprayregen as “one of the leading practitioners in the industry.”
-Sources recommend Mr. Sprayregen for his “wisdom” and “strategic guidance on the big issues.”
+In 2014, Chambers Global named Mr. Sprayregen as "one of the leading practitioners in the industry."
+He divides his time between Kirkland's Chicago and New York offices.
+Clients look to him as someone who is "providing leadership and strategic guidance on the big issues."
+"Tireless and very creative," Mr. Sprayregen is described as "very good in complicated and difficult situations."
 Mr. Sprayregen is a frequent lecturer and speaker, and has published numerous articles on insolvency, fiduciary duty, and distressed M&A issues.
 He has served as an Adjunct Professor at the University of Chicago Booth School of Business and New York University School of Law and a Lecturer-in-Law at the University of Pennsylvania Law School.
 In May 2013, Mr. Sprayregen was appointed to serve a two year term as the President of INSOL International, the leading insolvency association in the world.

 Mr. Sprayregen has recently represented numerous multinational public and private corporations in many of the country's largest out-of-court restructuring matters and Chapter 11 cases, including the following: